phatch9/ProFitness/README.md

 ### Note:
 You can chose any folder location and name that you want for the venv. ~/.venv is typical.
 Your project code can be in any directory.

-### Open Source
-We encourage anyone who is interested in this project, please fork the repo and work on issues opened and open pull request.
-I will review and merge it.

 ### Project Structure